Arrow leftBack to Explore

 The Campaign

-The Airborne Southern Hemisphere Ozone Experiment (ASHOE) aimed to investigate the causes of ozone loss in the lower stratosphere and its impact on atmospheric processes in the Southern Hemisphere.
+The Airborne Southern Hemisphere Ozone Experiment (ASHOE) was a field campaign designed to investigate the causes of ozone loss in the lower stratosphere and its impact on atmospheric processes in the Southern Hemisphere.
 ASHOE involved a single deployment in 1994 across New Zealand, Hawaii, Fiji, and the Pacific Ocean.
 NASA ER-2 collected in situ and remotely sensed ozone measurements, aerosol properties, and trace gases, complemented by ground-based lidar and ozonesonde observations.
-ASHOE was funded jointly by NASA and NOAA and took place alongside the Measurements for Assessing the Effects of Stratospheric Aircraft (MAESA) investigation.
+ASHOE was jointly funded by NASA and NOAA and took place alongside the Measurements for Assessing the Effects of Stratospheric Aircraft (MAESA) investigation.

 1994-03-18 — 1994-11-04